autodesk-platform-services/aps-simple-viewer-nodejs/README.md

 > When using [Visual Studio Code](https://code.visualstudio.com),
 you can specify the env. variables listed above in a _.env_ file in this folder, and run & debug the application directly from the editor.

+## Troubleshooting

+Please contact us via https://forge.autodesk.com/en/support/get-help.

+## License

+This sample is licensed under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+Please see the [LICENSE](LICENSE) file for more details.